robcarver17/skipperman/docs/ideas.md

 - copy roles between volunteers on volunteer rota
 - allow list of boats/dinghies/etc to be reordered
 - import a set of members from WA to populate a list of cadets
+- report on a volunteer rota

 ### Required for racing event:

- - make reporting selective on event contents
 - add ability to put internal notes against volunteers / cadets
 - spotter sheets (excel)
 - users and passwords (skipper, deputy, instructors)